 A New National Shrine

-This began the four-year planning and development of the new National Shrine which was dedicated on October 1, 2018 – it is three times the size of the former chapel and highlights our heavenly patroness with her smile and welcoming arms.
+Their generous gift allowed the beginning of the four-year planning and development of the new National Shrine which was dedicated on October 1, 2018 – it is three times the size of the former chapel and highlights our heavenly patroness with her smile and welcoming arms.

 Around the new National Shrine are smaller prayer stations to Carmelite Saints.

-Pilgrimage groups of 20 or more can arrange a special guided day or overnight of prayer and communion with St. Therese, by calling 800-647-1430.
+Pilgrimage groups of 20 or more can arrange a special guided day by calling 800-647-1430.

 Robert & Margie Petersen